osiris-code/osiris/docs/reference/Smooth.md

 ---

-This section configures the smoothing for electrical currents and electro-magnetic fields.
+This section configures the smoothing for electrical currents and electromagnetic fields.
 If not present the code will not do any smoothing.
 It accepts the following data:

 - **type**(x_dim), character(\*), default = "none"